jessefreeman/GameCreator/Docs/Tools/SFXTool.md

 You can use the left and right arrows to navigate the SFX IDs or enter an ID by hand to load a sound effect.
 Each sound can have a label which is there to help make organizing sound effects easier in the tool.
 The engine does not use the label; sound effects accessible by their ID in code.

-The next area is the Sound Chip settings fields.
-These focus on the total number of sound effects the game can store and how many channels are available to play back sounds..
+The Sound Chip relies on two values from the Chip Editor, the total number of sound effect and the number of channels to play them back on.
+You can modify this in the

 ![image alt text](images/SFXTool_image_2.png)